 Flatfoot Correction Surgery in Brooklyn

-Adult “flatfoot” is a condition that causes flattening of the arch of the foot and is another name for a collapsed arch.
+Adult “flatfoot” is a condition that causes flattening of the foot arch and is another name for a collapsed arch.
 The arch in your foot supports you when you stand or walk.
 The absence of this supportive arch is known as flatfoot.
 There are two types of flatfoot; flexible and rigid.
 With flexible flatfoot, the arch is visible when the foot is not bearing any weight.
-With rigid flatfoot, the arch is not present, regardless of whether the foot is bearing weight.
+With rigid flatfoot, the arch is absent, regardless of whether the foot is bearing weight.
 There are signs when treatment and flatfoot correction surgery may be necessary.
 It’s best to see a skilled, experienced Brooklyn podiatrist.

 Signs You May Suffer From Flatfoot